saf-dmitry/taskpaper-mode/README.md

  - `file:/username@host:filename.txt`
  - `/username@host:filename.txt`

 Absolute file links are starting with `/` or `~/`.
 Relative file links starting with `./` or `../` are relative to the location of your TaskPaper file.
-Spaces in file links must be protected using backslash, e.g. `./my\ file.txt`.
+Spaces in file links must be protected using backslash, e.g., `./my\ file.txt`.
 File links to non-existing local files are highlighted using different face.

 If the point is on a link the command `C-c C-o` or `mouse-1` (`taskpaper-open-link-at-point`) will launch a web browser for URLs (using `browse-url`) or start composing a mail message (using `compose-mail`).
 Furthermore, it will visit text and remote files in file links with Emacs and select a suitable application for local non-text files.
 Classification of files is based on file extension only.
 For non-specified extensions the system command to open files, like `open` on MS Windows and macOS, or the command specified in the mailcaps on GNU/Linux will be used.
 For more details see custom options `taskpaper-file-apps` and `taskpaper-open-non-existing-files`.